2022–23 Thai League Cup: First round

 The first round would be featured 17 clubs that were the winners of the qualification play-off round including 9 clubs from T2 and 8 clubs from T3 and the new entries that were 15 clubs from the 2022–23 Thai League 1.
 This round had drawn on 26 October 2022.
 37 goals occurred in this round.

 Second round

 The second round would be featured 16 clubs that were the winners of the first round including 10 clubs from T1, 3 clubs from T2, and 3 clubs from T3.
 This round had drawn on 8 December 2022.
 22 goals occurred in this round.

 Quarter-finals

 The quarter-finals would be featured 8 clubs that were the winners of the second round including 6 clubs from T1, 1 club from T2, and 1 club from T3.
 This round had drawn on 1 February 2023.
 11 goals occurred in this round.

 Semi-finals

 The semi-finals would be featured 4 clubs that were the winners of the quarter-finals, all are clubs from T1.
+This round had drawn on 28 March 2023.
+5 goals occurred in this round.

+Final

+The final would be featured 2 clubs that were the winners of the semi-finals, both are clubs from T1.
+2 goals occurred in this round.